-4. Waste Tire Technologies Research and Development
+5. Waste Tire Technologies Evaluation, Investigation and Development

 CalRecycle will continue to investigate TDPs and technologies that utilize waste tires to study and determine whether they are viable in the current tire market and if there are health and safety impacts that could adversely affect their use.
-Some of these applications may include identification of end-of-life options for various TDPs, including: turf applications and playgrounds; assessing the feasibility of using crumb rubber in molded, extruded, and other products; assessing market challenges and potential solutions for retread tires; assessing market opportunities for various TDPs; and research into innovative and emerging technologies such as devulcanization.
+Some of these applications may include identification of end-of-life options for various TDPs, including turf applications and playgrounds; assessing the feasibility of using crumb rubber in molded, extruded, and other products; assessing market challenges and potential solutions for retread tires; assessing market opportunities for various TDPs; and research into innovative and emerging technologies such as devulcanization.
 Research may also be performed regarding changes in the composition of materials used to manufacture tires, the potential impacts of those changes on manufacturing TDPs, and the impacts of those manufacturing changes on the service life of the tire (e.g., rolling resistance, durability, microplastics generated by tire wear particles).
-CalRecycle may also develop methodologies to quantify the greenhouse gas emissions associated with TDPs.
-To conduct this research, CalRecycle may partner with industry, universities, and other state agencies.
+To conduct this investigation, CalRecycle may partner with industry, universities, and other state agencies.